Associate Professor of Chemistry

 - CHEM 450 01: Directed Research

-- 2007-present: Assistant Professor, Research Service, Little Rock Campus, Department of Veterans Affairs, Central Arkansas Veterans Healthcare System.
+- 2007-2011: Assistant Professor, Research Service, Little Rock Campus, Department of Veterans Affairs, Central Arkansas Veterans Healthcare System.

 - 2005-2007: Adjunct Assistant Professor, Department of Chemistry and Biochemistry, Queens College, City University of New York, USA.

 - 2004-2007: Instructor, Department of Pharmacology and Biological Chemistry, Mount Sinai School of Medicine, New York, NY.

 - 2000-2004: Postdoctoral Fellow, Department of Pharmacology and Biological Chemistry, Mount Sinai School of Medicine, New York, NY.
 Supervisor: Professor Arthur I. Cederbaum, Ph.
 D.

 - 1999: Ph.
 D. degree in Biophysics, School of Pharmacy and Biochemistry, University of Buenos Aires, Argentina.
 Supervisor: Dr. Susana Puntarulo.